Chapter 14:

 Bright red eyes, which were now wide-open, looking in my direction.

 No, no. Surely, my eyes were deceiving me.
 Surely it must have been a simple moth that looked bigger due to an optical illusion.
+Maybe a projection of its shadow on the wall.

 Yukina, still beside me, was paralyzed.
+She saw what I saw.

 Suddenly, I saw a small moth, illuminated only by the light from the window, and I reached out one hand to point it out.

-“Ah, see?”
-I said in a soft tone.
-“It was nothing...”, I then let the moth land on my right hand.
+“Ah, see?”, I said in a soft tone.
+“It was nothing...”.
+I then let the moth land on my right hand.

 Suddenly, my arm disappeared.
 I took a step back.
 Sharp pain.
 Blood spurting everywhere.

-“AAAAAAAAARGH,” I screamed, staggering backward, and my sister covered her mouth in shock.
+“AAAAAAAAARGH”, I screamed, staggering backwards, and my sister covered her mouth in shock.
 I grabbed what was left of my right arm, trying to squeeze it tight to lessen the agonizing pain.
-I fell with my back to the floor.

-However, I realized I couldn't afford to waste my other hand.
-I let go of my arm and snapped the fingers of my remaining hand.
+However, I realized I couldn't afford to waste my free hand.

 As the flash of light faded, only the pale artificial light of the city seeped through the window and illuminated my sister's expression of terror.